Are you an adviser? Go to Unbiased Pro

 This amount would be invested in a fund or many funds, which would generate growth.

-This growth would vary (and in some years, there may be no growth at all), but if it averages at 5% per year, by the child's 18th birthday, the pension pot would already be worth around £51,000.
+This growth would vary (and in some years, there may be no growth at all), but if it averages at 5% a year, by the child's 18th birthday, the pension pot would already be worth around £51,000.

 NS&I premium children's bonds